jamielsharief/lightning/docs/translator.md

 # Translator

-The `Translator` component provides an object that can be passed around your application to translate messages into different languages.
+The `Translator` component provides an object that can be passed around your application to translate messages into different languages using the ICU message formatter.
+It also supports simple message formatting.

 ## Usage